Above: Anthony McCall, Doubling Back, 2003, Installation view,

-The essay is – at the edge of science – a very personal document.
-It’s the expression of an (inner) journey that has unfolded along these questions over the years before, along the lines of art and science.
+The essay – at the edge of science – is a very personal document.
+It’s the expression of an (inner) journey that has unfolded along the lines of art, research, education and curation.

 By Tina Guthknecht